 CIA Destroys Evidence of Waterboarding

-Posted in Bush Administration, CIA, DoJ, US Congress, torture, tagged Bush Administration, CIA, Congress, torture, Waterboarding on December 7, 2007 | Leave a Comment »
+Posted in Bush Administration, CIA, DoJ, torture, US Congress, tagged Bush Administration, CIA, Congress, torture, Waterboarding on December 7, 2007| Leave a Comment »

 The Washington Post is running a story this morning that the CIA has destroyed video tapes of its agents using waterboarding against two Al-Qaeda suspects.
 All the tapes were destroyed in November of 2005 on the order of the CIA’s head of Clandestine Operations.
 According to the article: